CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 + depth (number) -- depth of the event in kilometers
 + mag (number) -- [magnitude of event](http://earthquake.usgs.gov/learn/glossary/?term=magnitude)
 + place (string) -- description of where the event occurred
++ net (string) -- reporting station whose measurement made it into the data

 We will start out with the following layer source.
 We will be able to update the layer by calling some of the listed methods of the CartoDB.js API.